Raising your legs bent at the knees. Hanging Leg Raises

 © Makatserchyk - stock.adobe.com

-Types and technique of performing exercises
+Types and techniques of exercises

-Hanging straight leg raises on the bar
+Raising straight legs while hanging on the bar

 © undrey - stock.adobe.com